jbrains/TrackEveryPenny/README.markdown

 ## How to read along with the book

-I've labeled each code sample with a tag that looks like `snap_nn`, where `nn` is a number.
-In an homage to BASIC, I've numbered the "snaps" (or *snapshots*) starting at 10 and in increments of 10, just in case I have to insert a code sample between two others.
+Before introducing a group of code samples, I've indicated which "snapshot" the code comes from.
+I've labeled these snapshots in increments of 10, just like we did with line numbers in BASIC, just in case I need to insert a code sample between two others.
+The code just following the heading "Snapshot 120" corresponds to the tag `snapshot_120` in this repository.

-If you want to explore the code at any point of the book, then look for the snapshot number in a code sample--say 120--and check out tag `snap_120`.

 ## Toolset